 11) Figures need to be referred to from within the text - e.g. Figure X etc

-This has now been done, thank you
+This has now been done in most cases, thank you.

 12) Can figure 8 either have the whitespace around the images removed, or, be manually created from four images - at present it is very difficult to see the details that have been set by the line colour and width adjustment.